 - What happens when I have applied?

 This grant is available to make sure that children with additional needs, are included in early education and childcare.

 Every provider will expect to have children with additional needs at some time.
 Through careful planning and organisation most of these children are able to fully join in with the activities you offer.
 And providers are expected to plan for inclusion (for example through your special educational needs or inclusion policy) and set aside staff resources (for example special education needs coordinator time).
-You can get support, advice and training from Surrey Early Years and Childcare Service but there may be times when you need extra funding.
+You can get support and advice from the Supporting Children Team but there may be times when you need extra funding.